petrokvitka/amulet_anomaly_detection/README.md

 A new window will appear.
 You can browse for a wav file and check it for anomalies.
 Please note that clickint the "Reset" button at the right bottom of the screen is needed after each run for anomaly detection.

 ### 3. Installation and usage in a Browser (running on a local server)
 At last there is a possibility to use AMULET in a browser of your choice.
-To do so, please follow the previous instructions to install and activate the environment file.
+To do so, please follow the previous instructions to install and activate the Anaconda environment file.
 When the environment is up and running, use the next command:
 `python amulet_browser.py`

 To use the AMULET, visit your [localhost](http://localhost:5000).
 Please note that the files you want to test with AMULET should be transfered to this very directory you have cloned from Github.